dfns/dfns-sdk-kotlin/README.md

 This request signature serves as cryptographic proof that only authorized entities are making the request.
 Without it, the request would result in an Unauthorized error.

 While implementing an Android application your backend server will have to communicate with the DFNS API to retrieve this challenge and pass it to your application, `PasskeysSigner` will be used to register and authenticate a user.

 ```
-val passkeysSigner = PasskeysSigner(context)
+val passkeysSigner = PasskeysSigner(context, RelyingParty(id, name))
 ```

 #### Register